List of Hockey Statistics

 Goals Against Average (GAA)

 Goals against average in hockey is a statistic that tracks how many goals a goalie lets in on average per sixty minutes played.
 This does not account for empty-net goals.

 Shutouts in hockey track the number of games that a goalie plays where they don’t allow a single goal to be scored.
 These games also count as wins for a goalie.

 Save percentage in hockey is a statistic that shows what percentage of shots on goal a goalie saves.
-This percentage tells how reliable a goalie is and if they should be trusted to save a large amount of the opposing team's shots.
+This percentage tells how reliable a goalie is and if they should be trusted to save a large number of the opposing team’s shots.